hapijs/joi/README.md

 #### `object.keys([schema])`

 Sets the allowed object keys where:
 - `schema` - optional object where each key is assinged a **joi** type object.
-If the schema is `{}` no keys allowed.
+If `schema` is `{}` no keys allowed.
+  If `schema` is `null` or `undefined`, any key allowed.
+If `schema` is an object with keys, the keys are added to any previously defined keys (but narrows the selection if all keys previously allowed).
 Defaults to 'undefined' which allows any child key.
-Overrides any keys previously set.

 ```javascript
 var object = Joi.object().keys({